HCPSS/ssmfa/README.md

 | JWT     | MFA_BASE_URL         | The URL of the dev SSO SP server                             |
 | Mail    | MAIL_DOMAIN          | The domain that will act as a personal email domain for testing |

+### Development

+Running `docker-compose up` on this project will give you two services running in development mode; Angular 7, and expressjs running with nodemon.
+Do not use these in production.
+As you make changes to the project your client and API will reload/restart automatically, enabling you to see the changes real time.

+### Authentication

+SSMFA client is a single-page application written in Angular 7.
+The API is written in node using expressjs.
+When the user first loads the web client, it checks for the existence of an authentication string in the browser's local storage.
+If this doesn't exist, it requests one from `SSO_REQTOKEN`.
+If it doesn't get a good response from `SSO_REQTOKEN`, it redirects to `SSO_REDIRECT`.  `SSO_REQTOKEN` and `SSO_REDIRECT` are both the JWT service.
+The JWT service is a simpleSAMLphp application configured as a SAML Service Provider (SP) that reuires authentication with the SAML Identity Provider (IdP) and hands out JWTs that expire in 10 minutes.
+The JWT contains the objectGUID from SAML IdP.

+If you have such a service that can hand out JWTs to APIs you should use it.
+When the API starts it will attempt to pull the public key for authenticating users from `MFA_JWT_AUTH_KEY_URL`.
+You may have to modify this or publish your public key somewhere to facilitate the API getting the public key at startup.
+If you do not have a service that can hand out JWTs for authentication but you have a SAML IdP, you could use the development service provided here to hand out JWTs.
+If you don't have a SAML IdP you could use both the SSO and JWT services with your LDAP service to provide authentication.
+Just be sure to read the docs on simpleSAMLphp and configure the secrets and salts appropriately.

+### Volumes

+`docker-compose.yml` defines two persistent volumes for SSMFA operation; `jwt` and `db`. `jwt` holds the private key for verifying email links.
+By default email links are only good for 1 hour, so it's not that important if this key is destroyed.  `db` contains the redis `rdb` file.
+I recommend running redis in an HA cluster with append-only enabled so you can roll back to any point in time if there is a corruption event.
+See my example gist here, https://gist.github.com/nickadam/aebc1a3290d42df529fa2c4afc6aab4f.

+### Building for production

+Once you are happy with your changes you can build production images for deployment.
+Both the client and API have two Dockerfiles; `Dockerfile` and `Dockerfile-dev`.
+Modify the `docker-compose.yml` to build using `Dockerfile`.
+It's important to observe the contenct of `client/src/environments/environment.prod.js` before you build your production image.
+This file was created when the development environment was launched and used the environment variables from `docker.compose.yml`, see `client/docker-entrypoint-dev.sh`.
+You can modify this file manually of course, if there are significant differences between your dev and prod environments.

+### Contributing

+Please submit any issues you encounter.
+Pull requests are welcome.
+Have fun! 🥳🎉